The First Michigan Engineers and Mechanics served an important service to the Union

 March to the Sea.

-Savannah, GA., its service often being required in the construction of bridged and laying
+GA., its service often being required in the construction of bridged and laying pontoons

-pontoons so the army might not be delayed on the march.
-Upon arrival at Savannah,
+so the army might not be delayed on the march.
+Upon arrival at Savannah, the regiment

-the regiment destroyed a vast amount of railroad track leading out of the city and
+destroyed a vast amount of railroad track leading out of the city and assisted in

-movements of the army, traveling over twenty miles a day, and during the time, was
+of the army, traveling over twenty miles a day, and during the time, was employed in

-employed in tearing up railroad track, twisting rails, burning bridges, repairing and
+tearing up railroad track, twisting rails, burning bridges, repairing and making roads

-making roads through marshes, and building bridges.
-The regiment left Atlanta
+through marshes, and building bridges.
+The regiment left Atlanta November 16th and

 "Nov.
 17th - Companies K, D, C, G, E & I, with three days rations, left the main